 There is currently no resource like this because the applications of AI are so broad.
-In procurement applications, most of the value of AI today is embedded into existing solutions, for example existing contract management or procurement analytics solutions.
+In procurement applications, most of the value of AI today is embedded into existing solutions, for example, existing contract management or procurement analytics solutions.
 AI is more of an enabler than an application itself, although many people seem to be looking for a new concrete application.

-There are three kinds of human machine collaboration models when it comes to AI.
+There are three kinds of human-machine collaboration models when it comes to AI.

-The first is called “human in the loop”, which basically means that whatever the machine does there’s always a human to see the result and approve, disapprove and so forth.
-This is a good approach if those decisions are super critical or if there’s a rather small number of those decisions to be made and they are high value.
+The first is called “human in the loop”, which basically means that whatever the machine does there’s always a human to see the result and approve, disapprove, and so forth.
+This is a good approach if those decisions are supercritical or if there’s a rather small number of those decisions to be made and they are high value.

-Then there’s the “human on-the-loop” which means that the machine does the stuff on its own, but there’s a human supervising the process, which really works well when you have a routine task.
+Then there’s the “human on the loop” which means that the machine does the stuff on its own, but there’s a human supervising the process, which really works well when you have a routine task.

 Whenever you apply machine learning you should think of what sort of model you want to apply.
-“Human in-the-loop”, I will change or approve each decision, “human on-the-loop”, human actively supervises, or “human out-of-loop, I let the machine run and trust it to do its job.
+“Human-in-the-loop”, I will change or approve each decision, “human on-the-loop”, human actively supervises, or “human out-of-loop, I let the machine run and trust it to do its job.

 AI is only as good or bad as the behavior we show the AI in our training data.
-For some applications you can really take out the human bias.
+For some applications, you can really take out the human bias.
 For example, you can train a machine to objectively distinguish between benign and malign skin conditions like cancers.
 Then there are other applications where it’s super hard to stay unbiased.
-More and more AI is used to process employee candidates, go through the CV’s and applications.
+More and more AI is used to process employee candidates, and go through the CVs and applications.
 It’s very difficult to remove human bias from this process.
-If recruiters or AI developers have a bias based on gender, ethnicity or something like that, all those biases could be coded into the process.
+If recruiters or AI developers have a bias based on gender, ethnicity, or something like that, all those biases could be coded into the process.
 To try and stay unbiased you need more than one source for your training data or alternatively a rigorous vetting process for bias.